 Appendices

-Wikipedia has a list of winning techniques like oshidashi, yorikiri, etc and a sumo glossary, the heaviest grand sumo competitors ever, and an English-language page for just about every sekitori there is or was.
+Wikipedia has a list of winning techniques like oshidashi, yorikiri, etc, a sumo glossary, a list of yokozuna and ozeki, the heaviest grand sumo competitors ever, and an English-language biography and tournament record for just about every sekitori there is or was.

 Fred Pinkerton’s promotion/demotion charts show who’s moving where in top division.

-And finally a list of amateur sumo events around Japan (in Japanese).
+Finally, a list of amateur sumo events around Japan for 2025 (in Japanese).

 Videos